openalea/action-build-publish-anaconda/doc/workflows/openalea_ci/README.md

 ### (optional) Customize your action

 You can customize the workflow with different inputs to make test or escape CI rules for a while.
-For example, if you want to run CI only on push on branches without launching test nor publishing or promoting anything, but just trigger conda build on `ubuntu-latest` and `macos-latest`, `python 3.10` only, then your workflow file would look like this:
+For example, if you want to run CI only on push on branches without launching test nor publishing anything, but just trigger conda build on `ubuntu-latest` and `macos-latest`, `python 3.10` only, then your workflow file would look like this:

 ```yaml